-Today, of course, weather news are broadcast accurately by expert technologies.
-Latvian Television weather news editor Toms Bricis says popular beliefs are not at all helpful in forecasting - but you can always try!
+Today, of course, weather news are broadcast more or less accurately by advanced technologies.
+Latvian Television weather news editor Toms Bricis says popular beliefs are not at all helpful in forecasting - but you can always try, and occasionally the cuckoos are right when even Toms is wrong!

 - If the cuckoo stops singing before Midsummer, the summer will be short and frost will come early.